drewrwilson/drewrwilson.github.io/_posts/blog/2015-10-19-digital-fab-and-diy-activism-mozfest-2015.md

 ![Black Lives Matter stenciled posters](/assets/img/blog/black-lives-matter-stencil-posters.jpg)

 <div class="caption">
-Black Lives Matter activists using laser-cut stencils to print signs for their rally.
+Black Lives Matter activists using signs made from laser-cut stencils.
 </div>

 Hope to see you at this session!
 You can register for MozFest at: [https://2015.mozillafestival.org/](https://2015.mozillafestival.org/).
 Tickets are £45.